thephez/dash-docs/_includes/devdoc/example_transactions.md

 {% autocrossref %}

-Bitcoin Core provides several RPCs which handle all the details of spending, including creating change outputs and paying appropriate fees.
+Dash Core provides several RPCs which handle all the details of spending, including creating change outputs and paying appropriate fees.
-Even advanced users should use these RPCs whenever possible to decrease the chance that satoshis will be lost by mistake.
+Even advanced users should use these RPCs whenever possible to decrease the chance that duffs will be lost by mistake.

 {% highlight bash %}
-> bitcoin-cli -regtest getnewaddress mvbnrCX3bg1cDRUu8pkecrvP6vQkSLDSou
+> dash-cli -regtest getnewaddress yLp6ZJueuigiF4s9E1Pv8tEunDPEsjyQfd

-> NEW_ADDRESS=mvbnrCX3bg1cDRUu8pkecrvP6vQkSLDSou
+> NEW_ADDRESS=yLp6ZJueuigiF4s9E1Pv8tEunDPEsjyQfd
 {% endhighlight %}

-Get a new Bitcoin address and save it in the shell variable `$NEW_ADDRESS`.
+Get a new Dash address and save it in the shell variable `$NEW_ADDRESS`.

 {% highlight bash %}
-> bitcoin-cli -regtest sendtoaddress $NEW_ADDRESS 10.00
+> dash-cli -regtest sendtoaddress $NEW_ADDRESS 10.00
-263c018582731ff54dc72c7d67e858c002ae298835501d80200f05753de0edf0
+c7e5ae1240fdd83bb94c94a93816ed2ab7bcb56ec3ff8a9725c5c1e0482684ea
 {% endhighlight %}

-Send 10 bitcoins to the address using the `sendtoaddress` RPC.
+Send 10 dash to the address using the `sendtoaddress` RPC.
 The returned hex string is the transaction identifier (txid).

-The `sendtoaddress` RPC automatically selects an unspent transaction output (UTXO) from which to spend the satoshis.
-In this case, it withdrew the satoshis from our only available UTXO, the coinbase transaction for block #1 which matured with the creation of block #101.
+The `sendtoaddress` RPC automatically selects an unspent transaction output (UTXO) from which to spend the duffs.
+In this case, it withdrew the duffs from our only available UTXO, the coinbase transaction for block #1 which matured with the creation of block #101.
 To spend a specific UTXO, you could use the `sendfrom` RPC instead.

 {% highlight bash %}
-> bitcoin-cli -regtest listunspent
+> dash-cli -regtest listunspent
 [
 ]
 {% endhighlight %}